 - Ben Stiller, Co-Founder, Artists for Haiti

 Founded in 1899, Hackley is a K-12 co-educational, college-preparatory day and five-day boarding school located in the Westchester County village of Tarrytown, just 30 minutes from NYC.
-The mission of Hackley is to challenge students to grow in character, scholarship, and accomplishment, to offer unreserved effort, and to learn from the varying perspectives and backgrounds in our community and the world.

 In June 2012, Christie’s offered a selection of works that were sold to benefit the Kunsthalle Zürich in Switzerland.
 Held in conjunction with our London Post-War and Contemporary Art Day Sale, the auction was comprised of works donated by artists who had previously exhibited at the Kunsthalle Zürich.